-This article will explain you how to install Thunderbird email client on Linux distributions such as Fedora, Ubuntu and its derivatives.
+This article will explain to you how to install Thunderbird email client on Linux distributions such as Fedora, Ubuntu, and its derivatives.

 In many Linux distributions Thunderbird package included by default, and can be installed using the default package management system, because it will:

 - Ensure that you have all the needed libraries

 - Adds a desktop shortcut to launch Thunderbird

 - Make Thunderbird accessible to all system users on your computer

 - It may not offer you the latest version of Thunderbird

 To install Thunderbird from the default system repositories issue:

 $ sudo apt-get install thunderbird [On Ubuntu based systems] $ dnf install thunderbird [On Fedora based systems]